-11) Can members of the U.S. Armed Forces who served in the Persian Gulf Desert Shield area exclude military pay received for such services performed during 1990?
+11) Can members of the U.S. Armed Forces who served in the Persian Gulf area combat zone in Operation Desert Shield exclude military pay received for such services performed during 1990?

-No. Desert Shield service before January 17, 1991, was not active service in a combat zone, and thus members of the U.S. Armed Forces may not exclude their military pay received for that service.
+No. Desert Shield service before January 17, 1991, was not active service in a combat zone, and members of the U.S. Armed Forces cannot exclude their military pay received for that service.